codeforeauclaire/snowparking/ionic/README.md

      1. `(cd ~/snowparking/ionic && ionic serve)`
      1. Load url next to **√ Running dev server:  http://...** in your web browser
      1. Edit &lt;ion-title&gt; in ~/snowparking/ionic/app/pages/home/home.html and see browser auto-refresh

+*For a permanent development environment we recommend you read the referenced script above to install locally.

 ## Dependencies to compile for web app